FICTION-ZJU/Pastry/README.md

-# Instructions on running benchmarks with Absynth
+# Instructions on Running Benchmarks with Absynth

 This file contains instructions for the artifact evaluation of our CAV'25 paper: